apache/tvm-rfcs/rfcs/0027-formalize-documentation-organization.md

 docs style outlined by Divio.
 The first is that there is frequently overlap between the user and developer communities.
 Many projects document the develper and user experience with separate systems, but it is appropriate to consider both in this system, with differentiations where appropriate.
-As a result there tutorials and how-tos will be divided between "User Guides" and "How-to Guides".
+As a result the tutorials and how-tos will be divided between "User Guides" and "How-to Guides".

 The next is that there are special topics within the TVM community that benefit from additional